NiaOrg/NiaPy/docs/source/getting_started.rst

 Runner example
 --------------
-For easier comparison between many different algorithms and benchmarks, we developed a usefull feature called *Runner*.
+For easier comparison between many different algorithms and benchmarks, we developed a useful feature called *Runner*.
 Runner can take an array of algorithms and an array of benchmarks to compare and run all combinations for you.
-We also provide an exatra feature, which lets you easily exports those results in many different formats (LaTeX, Excell, JSON).
+We also provide an extra feature, which lets you easily exports those results in many different formats (LaTeX, Excell, JSON).

 Below is given a usage example of our *Runner*, which will run three given algorithms and four given benchmark